relvaner/actor4j-core/Readme.md

 ## Status of Development ##

 The `Actor4j - Core` library (`v2.0.x`) has no external dependencies and is also compilable as a native image with GraalVM.
-Minimum requirement is currently Java 17, within the branch `java-8` you find an older Java 8 version. `ActorMessage` is encapsulated as a Java `Record`.
-The `Actor4j - Core` library is now separated into `sdk` and `runtime` to be able to provide more runtimes in the future.
-It exists also a [specification](https://github.com/relvaner/actor4j-spec) for the core part of Actor4j.
+The minimum requirement is currently Java 17.
+Within the branch `java-8`, you find an older Java 8 version. `ActorMessage` is encapsulated as a Java `Record`.
+The `Actor4j - Core` library is now separated into `sdk` and `runtime` to provide more runtimes in the future.
+A [specification](https://github.com/relvaner/actor4j-spec) exists for the core part of Actor4j.

 ## Installation ##

-I am currently working on a new version `2.0.x` for `Actor4j`.
-In the near future the new version and also the other libraries will be available as a Maven dependency, as far as possible.
+I am working on a new version, `2.0.x` for `Actor4j`.
+In the near future, the new version and other libraries will be available as a Maven dependency as soon as possible.
 The entire documentation is more related to the new version `2.0.x`.

-Currently you can add the following Maven dependency to your `pom.xml` file:
+Currently, you can add the following Maven dependency to your `pom.xml` file:

 ```xml
 <dependency>